by ProcureDeskLast Updated : May-26-2019

 The time required for this step could greatly vary depending on whether the Invoice is tied to a purchase order or not.

-If the invoice is not a PO invoice, the A/P team has to spend time on identifying the correct budget owner and route for approval.
+If the invoice is not a PO invoice, the A/P team has to spend time identifying the correct budget owner and route for approval.

 If the Invoice is a PO invoice, then the process is simplified because the approval routing can be done based on the order contact on the purchase order.